 Analog aesthetic

 Every design choice reinforces the planner metaphor.
 Paper-toned backgrounds with subtle grid lines.
 Ink-dark text.
 Gold accents that feel stamped, not highlighted.
 The 3px border radius on everything.
-Users pick their own accent color and paper tone - making the app feel personal in a space where personalization carries real emotional weight.
+Users pick their own accent color and paper tone.
+The app feels personal in a space where personalization carries real emotional weight.

 Privacy by architecture